Skip to main content

 When to call a pro

-Forced defrost and a bucket thaw are safe for anyone.
-Stop and call when:
+The forced defrost and bucket thaw are safe resets anyone can try.
+Stop there and call us when:

-• Frost returns within a few weeks of a defrost.
+• Frost comes back within a few weeks of a defrost.

 • The auger grinds with a clean, dry bucket.

-• No water fills the mold and the filter and line check out.
+• No water fills the mold and the supply line and filter check out.

-• You would be disassembling the icebox or removing the evaporator cover.
+• Anything requires pulling the icebox assembly or removing the evaporator cover.

-We test the seal, sensor, heater, inlet valve, and module before naming a part, so you are not paying for a new ice maker that frosts over again in a month.
-See our refrigeration repair service for what that covers, and our Samsung brand page for the models we handle.
+We test the seal, sensor, heater, inlet valve, and module before recommending any part, so you are not paying for a new ice maker that fails again in a month.
+See our refrigeration repair service and our Samsung brand page for the models we cover.

 Book a Samsung ice maker repair